 • Sprinkle a very thin layer of vermiculite on top.
 This will help to prevent damping off disease.

 • Onions are heavy feeders, and they will be in this space for quite a while, pulling up nutrients out of the soil mix.
 Don’t space them too closely.
 I shoot for 4 to every 1 square inch, but since germination won’t be 100%, I will sow an extra 2 or 3 per square inch to make sure there is no wasted space, and if they all germinate, I will remove them later.
+Place a lid on it or a humidity dome over the tray to help keep the dirt moist.

 • Do not just broadcast seeds across your flat.
-Yes, these other two methods are labor intensive, but I promise you, you are going to regret not taking the time later in the year when your onion seedlings are a thin, scraggly, tangled mess and you’re breaking them during transplant trying to get them apart.
+Yes, these other two methods are labor-intensive, but I promise you, you are going to regret not taking the time later in the year when your onion seedlings are a thin, scraggly, tangled mess and you’re breaking them during transplant trying to get them apart.

-Growing Onions from Seed: Onion Seedling Maintenance
+Onion Seedling Maintenance

 • Because onions are heavy feeders, you’ll need to fertilize them.
 I use cold-pressed fish emulsion.
 It’s going to smell for a couple of days.
 It will subside, I promise.
 Do this once a month.

 • Remember to harden them off before transplanting.
 You can begin the process indoors by merely brushing your hands over the tops daily.
 While following this step, you’ll definitely notice them becoming stiffer.
 About a week or two before transplanting, take them outside during the warmest time of the day for a few hours.
-Increase the amount of time spent each day outdoors until they’re out 24 hours for a day or two before transplant.
+Increase the amount of time spent each day outdoors until they’re out 24 hours for a day or two before the transplant.
 Trim the tops once more before transplanting.

-Growing Onions from Seed: Transplanting Onion Seedlings
+Transplanting Onion Seedlings

-• If you plan to use mulch to suppress weeds in your garden, do so before transplanting.
-It’s easiest to lay down mulch then open up a space to plant the onions.
+• If you plan to use a mulch to suppress weeds in your garden, do so before transplanting.
+It’s easiest to lay down mulch and then open up a space to plant the onions.
 In contrast, it’s quite difficult to lay mulch around onion seedlings.

 • You have several spacing options to consider when planting onions.
 Which you choose depends on your garden space and how you plan to manage weeds.

-Planting onions staggered on the diagonal allows for closer spacing (and higher yields).
+• Staggered – planting onions staggered on the diagonal allows for closer spacing (and higher yields).

-In The New Organic Grower, Eliot Coleman shows a method of planting onions where four onions go in each hole.
+• Four Per Hole In The New Organic Grower, Eliot Coleman shows a method of planting onions where four onions go in each hole.
 If you planted four seedlings per 1″ pot, that makes transplanting a breeze.
 We tried this method last year, and they grew just as well as those in a staggered row.

-Growing Onions from Seed: How to Harvest Onions
+How to Harvest Onions?

 • If you’ll be enjoying your onions fresh, you can begin harvesting at any point after the bulbs have developed.